 Instant throttle response and low speed torque does have its price, however.
 Because a blower is belt driven, the amount of horsepower it takes to turn the blower depends on throttle opening and the blower drive ratio.
 The wider the throttle opening and the higher the drive ratio, the greater the amount of power required to drive the blower.
 A blower mounted on a top fuel dragster engine can siphon off as much as several hundred horsepower at top speed.
 But who cares if the engine is making thousands of horsepower?
 For street applications, the power drain is more modest.
 The horsepower power required to drive the blower on a typical OEM supercharger may be 50 to 60 hp at full throttle, but less than one horsepower at light throttle.

-For street applications, blower sizing is as important a consideration as turbo sizing.
+For street applications, blower sizing is as important a consideration.
 A small blower works better at low speed and develops power more quickly than a large one.
 A large blower is great for top end power, but isn't as well suited to lower rpm operation because of its greater power burden on the engine.

 One of the most important advantages of supercharging street engines is that it can transform a relatively stock motor into a real performer without a lot of expensive modifications.
 Supercharging can be a straight bolt-on installation, and it works well with stock heads, cams and pistons.
 What's more, it delivers better low speed throttle response and torque than a naturally aspirated engine with a big carburetor, big valves, high compression and "hot" cam.